-Passive infrared can also not see through glass, so any window or glass wall within that sensing region would block motion from being detected on the other side of the sensor.
+Passive infrared can also not see-through glass, so any window or glass wall within that sensing region would block the motion from being detected on the other side of the sensor.
 Another consideration to make when installing PIR sensors is that the HVAC system, which emits warm and cold air, can trigger false occupancy detection if the sensor is placed within direct airflow from HVAC.
 It is best to keep the sensors more than 2 feet from HVAC vents.

 The second sensing capability on our multi-sensor is ambient light.
 On the other side of the PIR sensor from the LED is a hole leading to the ambient light sensor.
 The ambient light sensor is to measure the light levels in the space below the sensor.
 This is useful near windows, where sunlight coming in can help offset the need for light from your fixtures, saving you energy, and allowing customers to operate in a more optimized, comfortable space.
-This energy saving strategy is known as Daylight Harvesting.
+This energy-saving strategy is known as Daylight Harvesting.

 Temperature and Humidity